10m+

 What is an innovative finance ISA and how does it work?

-Rather than cash or equities, the innovative finance ISA allows tax-free investment in an asset called peer-to-peer (P2P) loans.
+Rather than cash or equities, the innovative finance ISA allows tax-free investment in peer-to-peer (P2P) loans.

 What is an innovative finance ISA?

-An innovative finance ISA (IFISA) is essentially a tax wrapper around one or more P2P loans.
+An innovative finance ISA (IFISA) is essentially a tax wrapper for one or more P2P loans.

-The ISA tax wrapper means that any growth on the investment is not subject to the taxes (e.g. capital gains tax or income tax) that would normally be paid on the growth or interest.
+Holding these in an ISA means any growth on the investment is not subject to the taxes (e.g. capital gains tax or income tax) that would normally be paid on the growth or interest.

 This allows you potentially to make more money from investing in these assets than you otherwise would (all else being equal).